Back to all insights

 Practice Management software handles the business operations of a clinic: scheduling, insurance billing, patient intake, revenue cycle reporting, and front-desk workflows.
 It's the operational layer that wraps around the clinical data in an EHR.

-Generic SaaS PM products like Kareo or AdvancedMD are designed for single-location practices.
-When you start acquiring multiple clinics or scaling to dozens of locations, these products hit hard limits:
+Generic SaaS PM products like Kareo or AdvancedMD are designed for straightforward workflows.
+When you start adding specialty programs, differentiated care models, employer offerings, or partner-driven pathways, these products hit hard limits:

-- Per-seat licensing becomes brutally expensive at scale.
-Paying $150/month per staff member across 10 locations adds up rapidly.
+1. Per-seat licensing becomes brutally expensive at scale.
+Paying $150/month per staff member across a growing team adds up rapidly.

 The Custom PM Alternative